rafamartinezquiles/yolov11-explainable-ai/README.md

 ![](images/eigen_cam.png)

+This script will process the specified input image, apply EigenCAM, and display the resulting image with blue pixels highlighting the most significant spatial features contributing to the model’s predictions.
+The only limitation is that there is no Class-Specific Attribution.

 ## Additional Task - Evaluation Metrics Comparison Graph
 In this section we will show how to execute the code associated with the following representation: